 During audit fieldwork, the Audit staff reviewed loans from the Candidate to TCFS for calendar years 2011 and 2012.
 The Candidate made five loans in the amount of \$1,430,000 to TCFS.
 Two loans, totaling \$400,000, were made to TCFS for the runoff election and were repaid in full prior to the start of the audit.
 The remaining three loans, totaling \$1,030,000, were for the primary election; TCFS repaid the Candidate \$485,000 for these loans.
-However, the remaining outstanding balance of \$545,000 was reported as a loan payable to the Candidate and was not converted to a personal candidate contribution, as required.
+Flowever, the remaining outstanding balance of \$545,000 was reported as a loan payable to the Candidate and was not converted to a personal candidate contribution, as required.
 Subsequent to the exit conference (in April 2015), TCFS converted the \$545,000 to a personal candidate contribution.
 In response to the Interim Audit Report recommendation, Counsel for TCFS provided no additional comments regarding this matter.
-As such, TCFS has corrected the public record and had no additional comments in response to the Draft Final Audit Report.